zakodium-oss/react-science/README.md

 > npm i react-science
 ```

+### Global css

+If you use tailwindcss and already you added `@tailwind base;` to your tailwind stylesheet, you can skip this step.

+Otherwise, import the global styles in your application:

+`import 'react-science/styles/preflight.css';`

 ## Introduction

 Science has specific requirements to display and process data.
 This is especially true in chemistry where a large number of techniques are used to extract important information (or characterize) samples.